Understanding capital gains tax for seniors: what you need to know

 The IRS encourages you to save for retirement by allowing tax deductions on certain retirement accounts.

-These tend to be pre-tax advantaged, so you pay no tax on the money you invest and only pay tax once you withdraw your money.
-401(k)s and traditional IRAs are the most common form of these accounts.
+These tend to be pre-tax advantaged, so you pay no tax on the money you invest and only pay tax once you withdraw your money, such as 401(k)s and IRAs.

 Then, there are after-tax advantaged retirement accounts, which create a kind of capital gains exemption for retirees.